 Keep Detailed Job Records

-Document every job - parts used, work performed, test results, and mileage.
-Good records are invaluable if a faulty repair claim arises weeks or months later.
-Before-and-after photos of significant work provide additional protection.
+Record every job with specifics - parts used, work performed, diagnostic results, and odometer readings.
+Thorough records are invaluable if a faulty repair claim surfaces weeks or months after the service.
+Before-and-after photographs of significant work add an extra layer of protection.

 6

-Workshop break-ins targeting tools and customer vehicles are common.
-Install alarm systems, CCTV, and secure perimeter fencing.
-Good security reduces both your risk and your premium.
-Ensure customer vehicle keys are stored securely.
+Workshop break-ins targeting tools and customer vehicles remain common across Australia.
+Install monitored alarm systems, CCTV, and secure perimeter fencing.
+Implement a secure key management system so that customer vehicle keys are locked away after hours.

 7